VerosK/puppet-zimbra/README.md

     class{"zimbra":
     }

-Optionally, you can use classes `zimbra::sudoers`` to manage you `sudoers` file and `zimbra::firewall` to manage iptables rules.
+Optionally, you can use classes `zimbra::sudoers` to manage you `sudoers` file and `zimbra::firewall` to manage iptables rules.

+You can use `zimbra::domains` and `zimbra::http_mode` to fine-tune your Zimbra.

+Some facts on Zimbra are propagated to facter.

 **Random notes**

 Don't forget to disable any MTA running to not interfere with Zimbra.